-Individuals interested in a career in academia or research-intensive industries should consider earning a doctoral degree in economics.
-The terminal degree in the field, a doctorate prepares students to take on high-level economics roles, like quantitative analyst and department chair.
-It also prepares students for tenure-track professorial positions.
+Students interested in a career in academia or research-intensive industries should consider earning a doctoral degree in economics.
+The terminal degree in the field, a doctorate prepares students to take on high-level economics roles as quantitative analysts and department chairs.
+The degree also prepares students for tenure-track professorial positions.

-Many careers in economics do not require licensure or certification, but earning these credentials provides a competitive edge when entering the field or for career advancement.
-Licensure and certification typically involves additional coursework and competency examinations, preparing students to apply economic theory and training to practical experiences.
+Many careers in economics do not require licensure or certification, but earning these credentials provides a competitive edge when entering the field or pursuing career advancement.
+Gaining licensure and/or certification may involve completing coursework and passing competency examinations, preparing students to apply economic theory and training to practical experiences.

 Chartered Financial Analyst

-The chartered financial analyst (CFA) certification curriculum incorporates knowledge and skills in 10 subject areas, such as quantitative methods, equity, and fixed income.
-The comprehensive program also explores derivatives, alternative investments, and portfolio management as students prepare to work as experts in the investment management field.
-Students must pass an exam to earn certification.
+The curriculum of the chartered financial analyst program incorporates knowledge and skills in 10 subject areas, including quantitative methods, equity, and fixed income.
+It also explores derivatives, alternative investments, and portfolio management as students prepare to work as experts in the investment management field.
+Students must pass an exam to earn this certification.

 Professional Researcher Certification